k4u5h4L/1NT18IS076_kaushal_B_NPLab/README.md

 ./waf --run scratch/filename [without extension] cd .. export QT_X11_NO_MITSHM=1
-cd netAnim [TAB] # see to it that you visit the right folder ./Netanim [TAB]
+cd netanim-3.108 [TAB] # see to it that you visit the right folder ./Netanim [TAB]

 # now open the xml file saved in the GUI, and click on the run button